Navigation in the Presence of Obstacles for an Agile Autonomous Underwater Vehicle: Related Work

-Optimal sampling-based techniques~\cite{karaman2010incremental, gammell2014informed, janson2015fast, gammell2015batch} although they are providing near-optimal solutions and have improved with time, in general require more resources, more time, and often an exhaustive search of the configuration space.
-In addition, it is very challenging for these techniques to satisfy minimum distances from the obstacles.
-Recent works on online underwater navigation with sampling-based techniques do provide fast safe paths, however they are limited to 2D motions~\cite{hernandez2016planning} or require assumptions for vertical relief~\cite{vidal2018online} without exploiting the full potential of performing 3D motions, often essential for our purposes. \invis{[N: putting here short summaries of some related works... in progress]}
+Though optimal sampling\hyp based techniques~\cite{karaman2010incremental, gammell2014informed, janson2015fast, gammell2015batch} provide near-optimal solutions and have improved over time, they, in general, require more computational resources, more time, and often an exhaustive search of the configuration space.
+Some studies on online underwater navigation with sampling-based techniques quickly generate safe paths, however, they are limited to 2D motions~\cite{hernandez2016planning} or require additional assumptions regarding the vertical relief~\cite{vidal2018online} without exploiting the full potential of available 3D motions.

-Not only is it important for AUVs to be able to plan in a known environment, but it is also often necessary for AUVs to navigate in an environment without global knowledge of the environment.
+In some applications, it is necessary for AUVs to navigate in an environment without global knowledge of the environment.
 In such cases, obstacles are observed, often by stereo vision as has been done on aerial vehicles \cite{zhu20163d}.
-Exploration of an unknown environment by aerial vehicles has been represented using a 3D occupancy grid using probabilistic roadmaps (PRM) and the D* Lite algorithm for planning as in \cite{hrabar20083d}.
+Exploration of an unknown environment by aerial vehicles has been performed using a 3D occupancy grid using probabilistic roadmaps (PRM) and the D* Lite algorithm for planning \cite{hrabar20083d}.
 Although underwater and aerial domains provide different challenges, both require path planning in 3D.
-For an AUV such as Aqua2 whose movements do not correlate exactly with control inputs, planning becomes even more difficult.
+For an AUV such as Aqua2, whose movements do not correlate exactly with control inputs, planning becomes even more difficult.
 Other AUVs have also been used for path planning, such as RAIS~\cite{antonelli2001real} and DeepC~\cite{eichhorn2005reactive}.
 Another AUV, REMUS~\cite{fodrea2003obstacle}, used obstacle avoidance specifically for exploration of shallow waters.

-Enabling Aqua2 AUVs to perform complex tasks has been attempted a few times.
-In the beginning basic patterns were used, then complex swimming gaits were developed in order to perform patterns such as swimming on the side, in a corkscrew motion, or performing a barrel roll~\cite{meger2015learning}.
-Visual tags placed on structures were used to enable the AUV to navigate~\cite{6942867}, while a learned reactive controller had the vehicle maintain safe distance while moving over a coral reef~\cite{Manderson2018_oceans,Manderson2018}.
+The Aqua2 AUVs have a variety of swimming gaits in order to enable tasks such as swimming in a straight line, on the side, in a corkscrew motion, or performing a barrel roll~\cite{meger2015learning}.
+Visual tags were used to enable the AUV to navigate over structures~\cite{6942867}.
+Furthermore, the robot learned a reactive controller for navigating over the coral reef while maintaining a safe distance~\cite{Manderson2018_oceans,Manderson2018}.